ucsd-ml-arts/generative-text-joseph/README.md

 - Documentation of your generative text in an effective form.
 A file with your generated text (.pdf, .doc, .txt).

+Temperature most optimal at 1.0.
+Above 1.0 starts producing words that aren't real.
+Below has little noticable difference, but it is definitely closer to the original lyrics' order which we want to avoid for this project.

+GRU  30 eopchs loss: 0.0689 (2 layer rnn)
+LSTM 30 epochs loss: 0.0669 (2 layer rnn)
+GRU  30 eopchs loss: 0.0685 (3 layer rnn)
+LSTM 30 epochs loss: 0.0661 (3 layer rnn)

 ## Technical Notes

 Any implementation details or notes we need to repeat your work.